scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

 Attempt to overpower the mind of a creature in range that can see you.
 You make a telepathic link to the creature, using your will to shatter their mind.
 Make a spellcasting roll against the creatures Intelligence save.
-On success they take a wound die in psychic damage for every success remaining in your roll.
+On success they take 0/1 in psychic damage for every success remaining in your roll.
 If you deal at least 1 damage the target is dazed for the next minute.

 Add an enhanced die to the spellcasting roll for every level cast above 5th.